 So try and switch off your screens as early as you can in the evening.
 If you have to be on your phone, switch the blue light filter setting on.
 On those days where you have to work late on your laptop, download a free light-dimming program like Flux to reduce the blue light.

-If you use your phone as an alarm clock as I do, switch it to airplane mode, so you’re not bombarded by a dozen notifications.
+If you use your phone as an alarm clock as I do, switch it to airplane mode, so a dozen notifications do not bombard you.
 Unless it’s an emergency, it can wait until morning.

 As you switch off your screens and disconnect from technology, allow this to symbolize you moving into relaxation.

 Artificial light tells your body that it’s daytime, which tricks you into thinking you need to stay awake when you’re meant to be falling asleep.

 The Journal of Clinical Endocrinology & Metabolism has found that exposure to bright electric light between dusk and bedtime can suppress melatonin levels and leave you feeling wide-eyed.

 Melatonin is the hormone that regulates your sleep and wake cycle.
 The less your body produces, the harder it may be for you to drift off into slumber.

 So if you can, switch off all bright lights and opt for softer lamps, candles, or Himalayan salt lamps as your source of light in the evening.
 There’s something so soothing and sacred about candlelight—I have candles in every room of our apartment.
 Opt for soy wax where possible to avoid inhaling unnecessary toxins and chemicals.

 Stretching your body at the end of a long day is the next step to create the perfect evening ritual.
 Work out those kinks and get the blood flowing back into all those tight areas of your body with some gentle yin yoga.